 Spreadsheets (Excel, Numbers, LibreOffice Calc)

 - .zip – Only image files from zip archive are converted into assets, other file types are skipped.
 The zip archive folder structure is not preserved, all files are extracted to same directory (flat) where zip is uploaded.

 You can paste the URL of a file, this way you don’t have to download it to your computer first.
 Our server will download the file directly and a copy of the file will be stored in your library, this way even if the original file is no longer available (maybe it was removed by the owner), you can still use it.
 The maximum file size is 200 MB, if the file is larger, you should download it to your computer and upload it instead.

 Custom Fonts are a big part of brand identity.
 In this tutorial, you’ll learn how to upload and use your Custom Fonts in Play Digital Signage content.

-Our content management system treats fonts as any other files, so simply upload the .woff, .ttf or .otf file to the library.
+Our content management system treats fonts like any other files, so simply upload the .woff, .ttf, or .otf file to the library.
 Once the file has been uploaded, you can start using the font in 2 ways:

 By selecting the font from the “Assets” dialog in the editor, a new text element will be created on canvas with that font selected.

 When you’ve uploaded your font, all font selection drop-downs will include the uploaded font option appended to the bottom of our default font selection.

 Normally when a file is uploaded directly or added via the “Public URL” option, it will be processed by our server and stored on the Internet, so that your browser and the player device can load it as long as there is an Internet connection.
 Our server obfuscates the file URL and makes it virtually impossible to guess in an attempt to hide it from others, but sometimes this can go against a company policy.
 If your organization stores files in a private file server, you can use these files without uploading them to our servers and thus exposing them to the Internet.